toumorokoshi/greyhawk-language/docs/index.rst

 ..
-Murasaki documentation master file, created by sphinx-quickstart on Sat Sep  7 16:52:36 2013.
+Greyhawk documentation master file, created by sphinx-quickstart on Sat Sep  7 16:52:36 2013.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Murasaki's documentation!
+Welcome to Greyhawk's documentation!
 ====================================

-Murasaki is a programming language spec.
-Currrently there are no plans to implement Murasaki as a real language, and it is a work in progress.
+Greyhawk is a programming language spec.
+Currently there are no realistic plans to implement Greyhawk as a real language, and it is a work in progress.

 Contents: